cisco/cisco-network-node-utils/lib/cisco_node_utils/cmd_ref/README_YAML.md

 ### Product variants

-Any of the attribute properties can be subdivided by platform product ID string using a regexp against the product ID as a key.
+If there are differences between individual products within a platform group, any of the attribute properties can be subdivided by platform product ID string using a regexp against the product ID as a key.
 When one or more regexp keys are defined thus, you can also use the special key `else` to provide values for all products that do not match any of the given regexps: